 If you prefer to have someone else handle the driving while you enjoy the scenic views, then you might prefer to take a guided tour.
 These come in various types, from single-day excursions to multi-day trips, and you can book both private tours or group tours.

 Iceland Travel for example offers a wide variety of group tours, including single day trips that cover a majority of the highlights of Iceland, such as the Golden Circle and Snaefellsnes Peninsula.
-They also offer longer, more in-depth multi-day group tours. including a full tour of Iceland, and one focusing on the South Coast highlights.
+They also offer longer, more in-depth multi-day group tours, including a full tour of Iceland, and one focusing on the South Coast highlights.
+See their website for more information on all the tours they offer.

 Guided tours have the advantage that you don’t have to worry about anything other than being on time for the bus.
 They usually work out to be cheaper than doing it yourself, and you know that you’re going to see all the highlights.

 Many people, especially those with only a few days to spare, base themselves in Reykjavik and then take a series of single day excursions to places to visit highlights like the Golden Circle, Blue Lagoon, do a glacier hike, and to see the Northern Lights.
-Although you do need to be prepared to spend some time in a bus, it is amazing how much you can see doing day trips while returning back to your hotel in Reykjavik each night!
+Although you do need to be prepared to spend some time in a bus, it is amazing how much you can see doing day trips from Reykjavik, and returning back to your hotel in the city each night!

 The disadvantage is that you don’t have the flexibility to stop as and when you want, and in a group tour in particular, obviously you’ll be with a number of other people.
 Of course, this can be a great way to meet people and have a social aspect to your trip.